 Grand Valley is a comprehensive regional institution dedicated to the ideals of a liberal education.
-Photography is offered at Grand Valley State University in the School of Communications, which includes 8 majors; three in the area of Communication Arts: Photography, Film and Video, and Theatre.
+Photography is offered at Grand Valley State University in the Department of Visual and Media Arts, giving students access to a wealth of creative peers and opportunities for learning.
 The photography program offers high-quality, student-centered, production and theory courses aimed at developing liberally educated professionals able to thoughtfully adapt and thrive in a variety of professional and creative environments.
 The B.A. and B.S. degrees prepare students to engage graduate studies in fine art programs, begin careers as professional artists, work creatively in commercial advertising and portrait studios, produce compelling work as photojournalists and editorial photographers, apply their expertise in museums and galleries, or combine a knowledge of image-making with another field for a variety of interests and functions.
 This dedication to the education of intelligent image-makers that is neither constrained in a vocational training program, nor a narrow studio art emphasis alone, is what makes the photography program at Grand Valley distinct and valued in the state and region.

 If I am a new student, what courses should I take?

-Students in their first year of the photography program (without transfer credit in photography) are encouraged to take CPH-171 Photo I and CPH-266 History of Photography I in the first semester (Fall), and CPH-172 Photo II and ART-149 Introduction to Visual Composition in the second semester (Winter).
+Students in their first year of the photography program (without transfer credit in photography) are encouraged to take PHO-171 Photo I and PHO-266 History of Photography I in the first semester (Fall), and PHO-172 Photo II and ART-149 Introduction to Visual Composition in the second semester (Winter).
 Students are advised to meet with their faculty advisor to determine their further course of study.

 What camera do I need?